 According to the American Dental Association, the damage caused by tooth loss is not only limited to the aesthetic aspect of the face; it also causes oral health problems.
 It can increase difficulties in eating and speaking by having a great influence on the functionality of the dentition.
 It can result in the displacement of nearby teeth, or dental malocclusion.
 In addition, it can result in a loss of support of the lips and cheeks, generating unwanted sagging, wrinkles, the modification of the facial contour, and retraction of the gums.
 Also, disorders in the joints or muscles of the face are possible.

 A dental prosthesis is designed to help those who have lost one or more teeth; whatever type they are.
-They are much more than an effective solution to achieve a perfect smile, which is why at Channel Island Family Dental, we design prostheses based on use, such as effective chewing, the ability to speak fluently, and an appearance fully consistent with the characteristics of the patient, thereby improving quality of life.
+They are much more than an effective solution to achieve a perfect smile, which is why at Channel Islands Family Dental, we design prostheses based on use, such as effective chewing, the ability to speak fluently, and an appearance fully consistent with the characteristics of the patient, thereby improving quality of life.

 Restore chewing function, being able to maintain a varied diet without losing nutrients, thereby benefiting gastrointestinal health.